 Related Reading: 7 Things No One Tells You About A Breakup

+There is no definitive answer to how long is the no-contact rule after breakup.
 Different relationships call for different no-contact timelines.
-Usually, post-breakup, both partners take some time – usually ranging from 6 months to a year, depending on how emotionally attached they were – to get over each other.
-But as a rule of thumb, experts often advise a minimum no-contact period of 30-60 days before resuming it, only if needed, to be able to get some perspective on the breakup and truly heal from it.
+Usually, post-breakup, both partners take some time — usually ranging from 6 months to a year, depending on how emotionally attached they were — to get over each other.
+But as a rule of thumb, experts often advise a minimum of 30-day no-contact rule, to get some perspective on why the relationship ended and begin the process of healing.

 Should Everyone Practice The No Contact Rule After Breakup?

 Everyone can tap into the benefits of no-contact rule given that it allows you the time to think, set boundaries, focus on personal growth, and really assess what a healthy relationship looks like to you.
 That being said, the dynamics of each relationship are unique, and going no contact may not be a possibility for everyone.

 There are a few scenarios where the no-contact rule after breakup can be not only difficult but impossible to practice.
 The following couples will have to find their way around this rule, and be creative with their boundaries, to avail of its benefits: